Self-Esteem Books That Will Help You Love Yourself

 Available on: Amazon

-Controversy: If you’re a literalist who subscribe to organised religion (specifically, fundamental Christianity), then you will definitely have a problem with this book (the entire series actually).
+Controversy: If you’re a literalist who subscribes to organized religion (specifically, fundamental Christianity), then you will definitely have a problem with this book (the entire series actually).
 The book makes an important point in the early chapters: we don’t actually know who wrote the New Testament.
 And it simply goes downhill (or uphill depending on your view) from there as it then overturns practically every single literal interpretation of the Bible that you ever thought was true.

 Quotable Quote: “Your first relationship, therefore, must be with your Self.
 You must first learn to honor and cherish and love your Self.
 You must first see your Self as worthy before you can see another as worthy.
 You must first see your Self as blessed before you can see another as blessed.
 You must first know your Self to be holy before you can acknowledge holiness in another.”